 Free: Spaceweather.com Newsletter

-The students are selling space coins to support to support their cosmic ray research program.
-(Helium is expensive!)
-Each order comes with a greeting card showing the coins in flight and telling the story of their journey to the stratosphere and back again.
+The students are selling space ornaments to pay the helium bill for their cosmic ray ballooning program.
+Each one comes with a greeting card showing the ornament in flight and telling the story of its trip to the stratosphere and back again.

 Far Out Gifts: Earth to Sky Store